aliemteam/aliemcards/cards/benzo-metabolism/card.md

 ---

-title: 'Benzodiazepines Metabolism by the Liver'
+title: Benzodiazepines Metabolism by the Liver
 authors:
-    - 'Bryan Hayes, PharmD'
+    - Bryan Hayes, PharmD
 created: 2013/11/13
 updates:
     - 2017/02/13
 categories:
     - Pharmacology
     - Toxicology
-drugs: 'lorazepam, oxazepam, temazepam, clonazepam, midazolam, diazepam'

 ---

 # Benzodiazepine Metabolism by the Liver